technologiestiftung/qtrees-ai-data/README.md

 This repository is related to **Quantified Trees** – a project funded by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety of Germany

-The main is goal (in short) is to compute daily sensor nowcasts and forecast for all street trees in Berlin.
+The main goal (in short) is to compute daily sensor nowcasts and forecast for all street trees in Berlin.
+For more information on the project or if you want to reach out to us for general inquiries about the project, see the projects' [landing page](https://qtrees.ai/).

 The structure of this repository is as follows:
 ```